APACTestDrive/CloudNative_AppDev/CICDlab.md

 ### **STEP 9.3**: Create The JETUI Frontend Deployment Configuration

-Let's create a deployment configuration for the JET UI Frontent.
+The next part of the CI/CD pipeline is the deployment of the builds.
+Let's create a deployment configuration for the JETUI frontent.
 The deployment runtime is the JCS environment which you previsioned earlier.

 - Go to the **Deploy** page